-Hydro One's transmission business owns and operates Hydro One's transmission system, which accounts for approximately 92% (2022 - 92%) of Ontario's transmission capacity based on the network component of the revenue requirement2 approved by the Ontario Energy Board (OEB).3 As at December 31, 2023, the Company's transmission business consists of the transmission system operated by its subsidiaries, which include Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
+Hydro One's transmission business owns and operates Hydro One's transmission system, which accounts for approximately 92% (2022 - 92%) of Ontario's transmission capacity based on the network component of the revenue requirement2 approved by the Ontario Energy Board (OEB).3 As at December 31, 2023, the Company's transmission business consists of the transmission system operated by Hydro One Inc.'s (a wholly owned subsidiary of the Company) subsidiaries, Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
 Marie LP (HOSSM), as well as an approximate 66% interest in B2M Limited Partnership and an approximate 55% interest in Niagara Reinforcement Limited Partnership.
 The Company's transmission business is rate-regulated and earns revenues mainly by charging transmission rates that are approved by the OEB.

-For the year ended December 31 2023 2022 Electricity transmitted 1 (MWh) 137,130,724 137,569,865 Rate base (millions of dollars) 15,336 14,450 Capital investments (millions of dollars) 1,493 1,209 Assets placed in-service (millions of dollars) 1,296 1,405 1 Electricity transmitted represents total electricity transmitted in Ontario by all transmitters.
+For the year ended December 31 2023 2022 Electricity transmitted 1 (MWh) 137.130.724 137.569.865 Rate base (millions of dollars) 15,336 14,450 Capital investments (millions of dollars) 1,493 1,209 Assets placed in-service (millions of dollars) 1,296 1,405 1 Electricity transmitted represents total electricity transmitted in Ontario by all transmitters.
 As at December 31 2023 2022 Transmission lines spanning the province (circuit-kilometres) 29,906 29,910